Pttn/rieMiner/README.md

 They can be useful to get better performance depending on your computer.

-* EnableAVX2 : by default, AVX2 is disabled, as it may increase the power consumption more than the performance improvements.
+* EnableAVX2: by default, AVX2 is disabled, as it may increase the power consumption more than the performance improvements.
 If your processor supports AVX2, you can choose to take advantage of this instruction set if you wish by setting this option to `Yes`.
 Do your own testing to find out if it is worth it.
 AVX2 is known to degrade performance for AMD Ryzens and similar before Zen2 (e. g.
 1800X, 1950X, 2700X) and should be left disabled in these cases;
-* SieveBits : size of the segment sieve is 2^SieveBits bits, e.g. 25 means the segment sieve size is 4 MiB.
+* SieveBits: size of the segment sieve is 2^SieveBits bits, e.g. 25 means the segment sieve size is 4 MiB.
 Choose this so that SieveWorkers*2^SieveBits fits in your L3 cache.
 Default: 25;
-* SieveWorkers : the number of threads to use for sieving.
+* SieveWorkers: the number of threads to use for sieving.
 Increasing it may solve some CPU underuse problems, but will use more memory.
 0 for choosing automatically based on number of Threads and PrimeTableLimit.
 Default: 0.

-These ones should never be modified outside developing purposes and research for now.
+Other options:

-* PrimorialNumber : Primorial Number for the Wheel Factorization.
+* PrimorialNumber: Primorial Number for the Wheel Factorization.
 Default: 40;
+* ConstellationOffsets: which sort of constellations to look for, as offsets separated by commas.
+Note that they are not cumulative, so '0, 2, 4, 2, 4, 6, 2' corresponds to n + (0, 2, 6, 8, 12, 18, 20).
+If empty (or not accepted by the server), a valid pattern will be chosen (0, 2, 4, 2, 4, 6, 2 in Search and Benchmark Modes).
+Default: empty;
-* PrimorialOffsets : list of Offsets from the Primorial for the first number in the prime tuple.
-Same syntax as ConstellationType.
-Default: see main.hpp source file;
+* PrimorialOffsets: list of Offsets from the Primorial for the first number in the prime tuple.
+Same syntax as ConstellationOffsets.
+If empty, a default one will be chosen if possible (see main.hpp source file), otherwise rieMiner will not start (if the chosen constellation offsets are not in main.hpp).
+Default: empty;
-* Debug : activate Debug Mode: rieMiner will print a lot of debug messages.
+* Debug: activate Debug Mode: rieMiner will print a lot of debug messages.
 Set to 1 to enable, 0 to disable.
 Other values may introduce some more specific debug messages.
 Default : 0.

 ### Memory problems